 We understand that volunteer time is limited and that CLTs can be complex organizations to run.
 Experience shows that enough people always come forward to work on a CLT for their community when the community is really behind the proposed project.
-The most important characteristic of a volunteer is to be passionate about the place they live in, other skills can be bought in!
+The most important characteristic of a volunteer is passion for to the place they live in - other skills can be bought in!
 The National CLT Network exists to provide guidance, best practice, toolkits and training and learning opportunities at regional and national events.
 There are also a number of umbrella organisations who can provide regional support and advice.

 How do you set up a CLT?